berezhinskiy/ecoflow_exporter/README.md

 ⚠️ This project is in no way connected to EcoFlow company, and is entirely developed as a fun project with no guarantees of anything.

 ⚠️ Unexpectedly, some values are always zero (like `ecoflow_bms_ems_status_fan_level` and `ecoflow_inv_fan_state`).
 It is not a bug in the exporter.
 No need to create an issue.
 The exporter just converts the MQTT payload to Prometheus format.
-It implements small hacks like [here](ecoflow_exporter.py#L119-L123), but in general, values is provided by the device as it is.
+It implements small hacks like [here](ecoflow_exporter.py#L244-L248), but in general, values is provided by the device as it is.
 To dive into received payloads, enable `DEBUG` logging.

 ⚠️ This has only been tested with the following EcoFlow products:

+- __River 2__
 - __DELTA 2__
 - __DELTA Pro__